abhishekarya1/Hash-Define-myNotes/content/rest/caching.md

 [Cache-Control Header - MDN Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)

 ### Freshness
-After the expiry time set by `max-age` or `s-maxage`, the data becomes stale and must be validated, not evicted or ignored.
+After the time set by `max-age` or `s-maxage` has elapsed, the data becomes stale and must be revalidated, not evicted or ignored.

+Note that `max-age` takes into account the time elapsed since the response was generated, and not when it was received by the client.
 We can optionally have a `Age` header which specifies the time a response has spent in proxy caches before reaching the client and after its release from the origin server.

 ```foobar
 Cache-Control: max-age=604800
 Age: 86400
 ```
 So, for the client this response remains fresh for another 604800-86400 seconds.

 Note: HTTP/1.0 uses `Expires` header to specify date and time but it's not preferred in further versions since date and time are difficult to parse.